 TGax editor: make the following changes in subclause 27.16.1:

+(…existing text…) A STA that is an HE AP or an HE mesh STA that transmits an HE Operation element that has the VHT Operation Information Present field set to 1 shall do one of the following to set the BSS operating channel:

+setting the STA Channel Width subfield and Channel Center Frequency Segment 2 subfield in the HT Operation element HT Operation Information field, the Channel Width in the HE Operation element VHT Operation Information field, the Channel Center Frequency Segment 0 and Channel Center Frequency Segment 1 subfields in the HE Operation element VHT Operation Information field to indicate the BSS bandwidth as defined in Table 11-23 (VHT BSS bandwidth) and Table 11-25 (Extended NSS channel width) respectively based on Extended NSS BW Support and Supported Channel Width Set.

-(…existing text…) A STA that is an HE AP or an HE mesh STA that transmits an HE Operation element that has the VHT Operation Information Present field set to 1 shall set the STA Channel Width subfield in the HT Operation element HT Operation Information field, the Channel Width , Channel Center Frequency Segment 0 and Channel Center Frequency Segment 1 subfields in the HE Operation element VHT Operation Information field to indicate the BSS bandwidth as defined in Table 11-24 (VHT BSS bandwidth).
+setting the STA Channel Width subfield and Channel Center Frequency Segment 2 subfield in the HT Operation element HT Operation Information field, the Channel Width in the HE Operation element VHT Operation Information field, the Channel Center Frequency Segment 0 and Channel Center Frequency Segment 1 subfields in the HE Operation element VHT Operation Information field to indicate the BSS bandwidth as defined in Table 11-23 (VHT BSS bandwidth) and Table 11-25 (Extended NSS channel width) respectively based on Rx HE-MCS Map <= 80 MHz, Rx HE-MCS Map 160 MHz, Rx HE-MCS Map 80+80 MHz.

+Note 1: the Channel Center Frequency Segment 2 is 0 when Table 11-23 is applied.

+Note 2: these two methods give the same result.

 (…existing text…)